 Dr. Kheirbek is an internist, geriatrician with fifteen years of experience in quality improvement projects development and implementation in older adults.
 Dr. Kheirbek has served in many roles and assumed positions with added responsibilities.
 Dr. Kheirbek's tenure in the VA started in January 1999 as the Medical Director in Geriatrics and Extended Care with a professional focus on improving the health and wellbeing of patients living with chronic illness.
 She assumed the position of Associate Chief of Staff for Performance Improvement in 2007 and led the facility into top tier performance in quality and access to healthcare.

-Dr. Kheirbek is a collaborator and a founding member of a spectrum of innovative clinical programs that provide excellence in patient care, education and translational research.
+Dr. Kheirbek is a collaborator and a founding member of a spectrum of innovative clinical programs that provide excellence in patient care, and education.
 She is committed to improving outcomes through team -based care.
 Her most recent focus has been building the program in Humanities in Medicine through training health care professionals from many disciplines on more empathetic healthcare while proposing practical methods to achieve such care.

 She is a graduate of the Executives Career Field and Leadership VA and currently serves on a number of national committees.
 Dr. Kheirbek holds faculty appointments in George Washington University School of Medicine and Health Sciences and Georgetown University School of Medicine.

 Dr. Kheirbek graduated from Damascus University Medical School and practiced medicine in the Middle East and France prior to moving to the USA in 1990.

 Chief Nurse Executive

 Kathy Barry has been serving as Chief Nurse Executive since August 29, 2011.
 Her responsibilities include providing leadership for all programs within Nursing Service including Acute Care, Geriatrics and Long Term Care and the Behavioral Health programs.
 She serves as consultant to more than 600 nurses and other members of the medical center staff.